ConRdav/gym-buddy/README.md

 3) View (and clear) saved workouts
     - Providing an easily-managed location and means to store personalised workout routines makes it easier for users to track their progress and plan their workout routines.

+# User Stories + Acceptance Criteria

-These three project goals informed the user story and acceptance criteria that guided the development of the project:
+These three project goals informed the user story and acceptance criteria that guided the development of the project, as detailed below:

+A1) As a user, I want clear instructions on how to navigate and use the app so that it is easy to use.

-A1) The user should be able to view a pre-defined workout routine based on the number of workouts they wish to complete each week.
+A2) As a user, I want to be able to view a pre-defined workout routine based on the number of workouts I wish to complete each week.

-A2) The user should be able to create their own workout and save this workout for future reference.
+A3) As a user, I want to be able to create my own workout and save this workout for future reference.

-A3) The user should be able to both view and clear any saved workouts as they wish.
+A4) As a user, I want to be able to both view and clear any saved workouts as I wish.

 ### Main Function Flow Chart

 ![Image](images/flowcharts/main_function_flowchart.png)

 The project was initiated by mapping out the main function and all supporting functions required to meet the acceptance criteria and goals of the project.
-These functions were separated in such a way to optimise the simplicity of the application for the user.
+These functions were separated in such a way to optimise the simplicity of the application for the user, and provide clear instructions for navigating the application, in alignment with the acceptance criteria (A1).

 ### View Workout Flow Chart

 ![Image](images/flowcharts/view_workout_flowchart.png)

-This flowchart shows the thought process of what needed to be achieved by the View Workout function, in alignment with the acceptance criteria (A1).
+This flowchart shows the thought process of what needed to be achieved by the View Workout function, in alignment with the acceptance criteria (A2).
 The user picks either a three day, four day or five day workout routine depending on their goals and time allowances.
 Then the user gets to view a pre-defined workout routine based on the option they select.
 The user also has the option to view another routine if the one they selected didn't line up with their goals, or they can head back to the main function to continue navigating through the Workout Buddy app.

 ### Create A Workout Flow Chart

 ![Image](images/flowcharts/create_workout_function.png)

-This flowchart shows the thought process of what needed to be achieved by the Create Workout function, in alignment with the acceptance criteria (A2).
+This flowchart shows the thought process of what needed to be achieved by the Create Workout function, in alignment with the acceptance criteria (A3).
 The user gets to name the workout, add four exercises, and add the sets and reps for the workout.
 This allows the user a degree of flexibility in personalising their workouts to meet their goals.

 ### View Saved Workouts Flow Chart

 ![Image](images/flowcharts/view_saved_flowchart.png)

 This function is more simple than the previous two, so the flow chart is not as detailed.
-However, it allows for the specific criteria needed for the function, in alignment with the acceptance criteria (A3).
+However, it allows for the specific criteria needed for the function, in alignment with the acceptance criteria (A4).
 This allows the user to view their previously created workouts so as to remain consistent in achieving their targets.

 ### Delete Saved Workouts Flow Chart

 ![Image](images/flowcharts/delete_saved_flowchart.png)

-This function allows the user to clear the saved workouts they have previously created, in alignment with the acceptance criteria (A3).
+This function allows the user to clear the saved workouts they have previously created, in alignment with the acceptance criteria (A4).

 ## Features